rampradeep84/platform-workflows/README.md

 The project shows the following use-cases:
 - Listing of workflows
-- Listing of workflow run
+- Listing of workflow runs
 - Viewing of workflow run details, with sample step details

 ## Demo